DFE-Digital/register-trainee-teachers/app/views/api_docs/reference/v0.1/_reference.md

 ### `GET /trainees/{trainee_id}/degrees/{degree_id}`

-This endpoint retrieves information about a single trainee.
+Get a single degrees for a trainee.

 #### Request